 #4: Know the difference between fixed and adjustable

-A fixed rate mortgage means you won’t ever have a higher or lower interest rate over the course of your loan.
+A fixed-rate mortgage means you won’t ever have a higher or lower interest rate throughout your loan.
 An adjustable rate means it can go up and down with the market.
-Fixed rate mortgages are often more expensive since they safeguard you from rate hikes, however, you can save big time if the market skyrockets.
+Fixed-rate mortgages are often more expensive since they safeguard you from rate hikes, however, you can save big time if the market skyrockets.
 On the other hand, adjustable rates are less expensive and can benefit you if the market rates drop.
 But don’t do it if you aren’t comfortable with the possibility that your interest rate could grow 10% or more depending on the market.